chihyanghsu0805/keras_tutorial/notes/NNs.md

 NNs have a special regularization technique `Dropout` which randomly drops units during training.
 It has the effect of evenly distributing the weights throughout the network and `not rely on specific units`.
 With wider layers, the keep probability should be lower.
 At test time, dropout is turned off.

-- Dropout at test time use all uniots but with the weights going out of unit multiplied by the probability of including unit, weight scaling inference rule.
+- Dropout at test time use all units but with the weights going out of unit multiplied by the probability of including unit, weight scaling inference rule.

 `Stochastic Depth` [1] is another regularization technique for NNs.